dobriban/stat-431-project/README.md

  ## Epidemiological aspects:
-  - estimating the reproductive number of the virus
+  - estimating the reproductive number of the virus & other aspects (e.g., mean interval between infection and symptoms)
-  - estimating the mortality rate for various groups
+  - estimating the mortality rate for various groups (e.g., first understand the demographics of the cases, then understand possible sampling biases)
-  - estimating the effectiveness of interventions like masks, social distancing in reducing the spread
+  - estimating the effectiveness of interventions like masks, travel bans, and social distancing in reducing the spread

  ## Medical aspects:
   - estimating the need for various medical resources (beds, masks)